sebsauvage/Shaarli/doc/md/Plugin-System.md

 The data contained by this array can be altered before template rendering.

-For exemple, in linklist, it is possible to alter every title:
+For example, in linklist, it is possible to alter every title:

 ```php
 // mind the reference if you want $data to be altered